Vegan Peanut Butter Mug Cake – Healthy

-If you are new to microwave mug recipes, let me guide you through a few simple tips to success.
+If you are new to microwave mug recipes, let me guide you through simple tips to success.

 It is one of the most important parts of baking in a mug, choosing the right mug.
 In fact, you must use at least an 8 ounces (250 ml) coffee mug to ensure the best cake texture.

 In order to make the best cake in a mug, you must set your microwave to 800W power, which is a very standard power.